Do you invest a lot of time teaching your staff?

 - The party’s over, but that doesn’t mean customer service stops!
 Your staff should be waving goodbye and thanking your customers for coming to your property.

 - Use variable message (VM) boards with thank you messages to supplement your staff’s sendoff.

 - Depending on the location of your property, re-route traffic patterns for an easy exit too.
 It’s one more shot to exceed expectations.

 Finish your customer service efforts by leaving a smile on everyone’s face.
-Do this, and your customers will always come back for the great experience!
+Do this, and your customers will always come back for a great experience!

 Always hold your staff accountable to achieve all eight ways to win the day and to communicate effectively with customers.

 Measure their performance and ensure they deliver service with professionalism, enthusiasm, and the friendliness you require for a memorable experience.

 So, is your team ready to communicate effectively with your customers?